sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 A corner line.

 **6. Bit of Spare Thyme (5+)**
-The wall right of the corner, almost on the arete.
+The wall right of the corner, almost on the arête.

 **7. Fat Betty (4+)**
 Easy corner line.